 This includes cameras and computers, along with microphones and mixer feeds.
 Depending on your setup, you can have a simple stream with just one source, or you can make it more complex with two or more audio and video sources.
 These combinations are commonly called “scenes” or “layouts.”
 Common video sources include:

 Some of our favorite live streaming video gear includes the Panasonic HC-X1500 and the Canon G7X III, which also comes as a creator kit option with a tripod grip and memory card.
 Both have direct live streaming capabilities in-camera.

-If you own a compatible camera from either Canon, Nikon or Fujifilm, all three brands have released separate downloadable software that will allow you to use your DSLR or mirrorless camera as your webcam by simply connecting your camera straight to your computer via USB.
-Sony will be releasing its software this July.
+If you own a compatible camera from either Canon, Nikon, Fujifilm or Panasonic, all four brands have released separate downloadable software that will allow you to use your DSLR or mirrorless camera as your webcam by simply connecting your camera straight to your computer via USB.
+Sony will be releasing theirs hopefully in the next upcoming months.

 Common audio sources include:

 - USB microphone

 - Lapel mic

 - Handheld mic

 If you run your audio through your camera, it becomes embedded in the video, which is the easiest and most popular way to capture audio.
 Some of our favorite high-quality audio sources include the RODE NT USB and the RODE Video Mic NTG.